-Principal Risks and Uncertainties
+Principal risks and uncertainties

-The Fund is a sub-fund of PAC which is a wholly owned subsidiary of the Prudential Group and is subject to the Group's internal control and risk management processes as detailed in the Group Governance Manual (GGM) and Group Risk Framework (GRF).
-The control procedures and systems established within the Group are designed to manage, rather than eliminate the risk of failure to meet business objectives.
-As such, they can only provide reasonable, rather than absolute assurance against material misstatement or loss and focus on optimising the levels of risk and reward with the aim of achieving the business objectives.
+The Fund is a sub-fund of PAC, which is a wholly owned subsidiary of the M&G Prudential Limited, which is a subsidiary of Prudential plc, the parent company of the Prudential group ("the Group") and is subject to the Group's internal control and risk management processes as detailed in the Group Governance Manual (GGM) and Group Risk Framework (GRF).
+The control procedures and systems established within the Group are designed to manage, rather than eliminate, the risk of failure to meet business objectives.
+As such, they can only provide reasonable, rather than absolute, assurance against material misstatement or loss, and focus on optimising the levels of risk and reward within a clearly defined risk appetite, with the aim of achieving the business objectives.